 - History and background of the Forex broker: You should find out about the past history and exploits of the broker before you register there.
 Check if the balance sheet of the broker is made public and look for any sign of unreliability before you register with the broker.

 - Education: Check if the broker offers various educational tools that can help the trader to make very important trading decisions and learn more about Forex trading.

 - Account opening registration process: One other important factor worthy of consideration is the simplicity of the registration process.
 Check if there is a need for verification and also find out how easy the verification process is.
 Do not forget to find out what the old clients have to say about the registration process.

-Forex brokers do not offer free services.
+Forex Brokers south Africa do not offer free services.
 You will have to pay for the services offered via various methods, like rollover fees, commissions and spreads.
 You are better off with a Forex broker that charges low fees.

 The fees charged by fx brokers differ one from another and also different across account types on each broker.
 The two major categories of fees are:

 - Brokers that charge spread only with all the other fees included in the spread, except rollover rate